baezfb/MinimalOS/README.md

     ```bash
      touch .bash_profile
      ```
-    * Add following to .bash_profile ( This will initialize startx on user login on tty1 )
+    * Add following to .bash_profile, This will initialize startx on user login on tty1 w/o mouse cursor.
+    * remove -- -nocursor from startx command to enable mouse cursor.
       ```bash
        if [[ -z $DISPLAY ]] && [[ $(tty) = /dev/tty1 ]]; then
          startx -- -nocursor